 - Revenue potential?

-After you’ve understood your market, you need to know what divides your customer into succinct territories.
+After you’ve understood your market, you need to know what divides your customers into succinct territories.
 You can do this through many ways, some of which might be niche for your company/service/product.

 Define customer demographics